NBA Christmas games: Broadcasting

 Due to the 2011 NBA lockout, the season opener took place on Christmas Day that year.
-As a result, the NBA gave TNT the first game of the Christmas slate with a contest between the Boston Celtics and the New York Knicks at Madison Square Garden.
+As a result, the NBA gave TNT the first game of the Christmas slate with a contest between the Celtics and Knicks at Madison Square Garden.
 Calling the game were Marv Albert (himself a former Knicks broadcaster) and Steve Kerr.
 Because of this, Albert, who was also working for CBS's NFL coverage, was forced to miss his scheduled Week 16 game the day before.
 Also on that day, ABC broadcast the Dallas Mavericks' Championship banner ceremony during their pre-game show.
 This marked the first time in NBA history that a pre-game championship banner ceremony has been aired on a terrestrial television network; either Turner Sports or a regional sports network aired the ceremonies in previous years.